 Engage and involve communities

-All applicants for NIHR global health research funding are required to plan for and undertake active and participatory community engagement and involvement (CEI).
+All applicants for NIHR global health research funding are required to plan for and undertake active and participatory CEI.
 This is known in the UK as patient and public involvement and engagement (PPIE).

-Patients, carers and vulnerable groups who are at the greatest risk within a given community will normally be the key groups included in CEI activities.
-Community leaders, non-governmental and civil society organisations, faith groups, service commissioners and providers, and policy and law makers are examples other stakeholders who may be involved.
+Key groups normally included in CEI are patients, carers and vulnerable groups.
+Community leaders, non-governmental and civil society organisations, faith groups, service commissioners and providers, and policy and law makers are examples of other types of stakeholders.